 Apply SEO tactics to drive people to your site organically and rank higher in search engine results.
 Building authority through SEO also informs search engines that you’re a leader in your industry.

-- Define a target keyword for each product page, then naturally incorporate it throughout the page copy, title, headings and meta description to boost search engine visibility.
+• Define a target keyword for each product page and incorporate it throughout the page copy, title, headings and meta description to boost search engine visibility.

-- Using unique titles and meta descriptions is vital in product page optimization.
-Follow length guidelines for each (up to 60 characters for titles and 160 characters for descriptions) to avoid being abbreviated in SERPs.
-Be sure to track performance and rankings for your product pages and primary keywords using tools like Google Analytics or Moz.
+• Be sure to track performance and rankings for your product pages and primary keywords using tools like Google Analytics or SEMrush.
 That way, you can identify dips in performance and update pages accordingly to improve results.

 For more tips on improving product page SEO, check out this article from BigCommerce.